Published on: 30 Sep , 2024

 ---|---|

-Customer Education | To increase the retention rate, course completion rate, utilization of the learning platform, and reduce the onboarding time. |
+Customer Education | Focus on increasing retention and course completion rates, improving learning platform utilization, and reducing onboarding time. |

-Organizational Level (CEO, CFO, CMO, etc) | To increase monthly recurring revenue, and customer growth rate, and reduce acquisition cost. |
+Organizational Level (CEO, CFO, CMO, etc) | Focus on increasing monthly recurring revenue and customer growth rate while reducing acquisition costs. |

 Calculate the percentage of satisfied customers: